 Chicago’s State Attorney’s office is now under heightened scrutiny due to its handling of the Smollett case.
 President Trump has also announced that the FBI and the Justice Department would look into the matter.
 The Bureau is already examining the issue of a letter that was sent to Smollett containing threats and homophobic slurs.
 If they find that Smollett faked that letter, he could be subject to federal charges.

 For now, the actor is walking free and may even benefit from this evident hoax.
-But he is not out of the woods yet.We value your comments!
-Please weigh in on our comment section below.
+But he is not out of the woods yet.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com